We warmly welcome your contribution to ROOT!

-The Users’ Forum has a section which describes how to submit contributions.
+The Users’ Forum has a section which describes how to advertise your feature based on ROOT.
 It is the easiest way to make your code known to the community, even if it will not be automatically integrated in ROOT.
-Of course the most successful contributions will become part of the repository!
+Some contributions might become part of the repository - as it happened for RooFit, TMVA, Eve, to name a few.

 Often it is useful to contact us first to discuss the code you want to develop or the bug you want to fix.

 We maintain a set of “ideas” for talented scientists and developers to pick up.
-An “idea” is a sketch of a development project, a functionality a missing feature we would like to see in our tool, in your ROOT!
+An “idea” is a sketch of a development project, or a missing feature we would like to see in your ROOT!
 You can inspect the ideas in the following list.

 - 26 Jun 2020 Make PyROOT more pythonic